Theatre Aristide Bruant, 1893

 Tears, losses, stains, folds and faded color, even if restored later, should figure into the grading of this poster.

-In 1963, during a renovation of the offices of a Parisian literary journal, workmen found hundreds of Toulouse-Lautrec posters rolled up under the floorboards.
+In 1963, during an office renovation of a Parisian literary journal, workmen found hundreds of Toulouse-Lautrec posters rolled up under the floorboards.
 The ones in the best condition could be bought for a few hundred dollars.
 Even in the 1970s, one dealer had 100 copies of Lautrec's Divan Japonais, which he sold for $800 each.

 Today these posters sell for $25,000 and more.
 In 1989, Toulouse-Lautrec's 3-sheet Moulin Rouge sold for $220,000, at the time, the highest price ever paid for a fine art poster at auction.
 If this masterpiece were available today, it might bring two to four times that amount.

-When the market for vintage advertising posters emerged in the late 1970s, much of the attention focused on French artists like Lautrec, Alphonse Mucha, and Jules Cheret.
-Posters from these artists, as well as from those of the Art Deco period, notably Cassandre and Fix-Masseau, brought the highest prices.
+When the modern poster market emerged in the late 1970s, much of the attention focused on 19th century French artists like Lautrec, Alphonse Mucha, and Jules Cheret. as well as the top Art Deco artists, notably Cassandre and Fix-Masseau.

 As the market has matured, however, it has also broadened.
 Scholarship and museum shows afford new discoveries every year.
-Italian, Swiss, Russian, Dutch, German and British posters have developed into specialties with prices that have risen steadily in the last decade.
-The market has also strengthened for many category niches such as travel posters, Olympics, and war and propaganda.
-Today, virtually every poster style and period can be found, with good images that can range from a few hundred dollars to thousands.
+Italian, Swiss, Russian, Dutch, German and British posters have developed into specialties; likewise Mid-Century Modern posters and other post-WWII designs have exploded in popularity and price.
+The market has also strengthened for many subjects like travel posters, Olympics, and war and propaganda.
+Today, virtually every poster style and period can be found, with fine images ranging from a few hundred dollars to thousands.

 Back to top